How Internships are Counted and Graded

 - The name and contact information of your Internship Supervisor

-Please fill out the Biology Internship Request Form and submit your request by emailing the form to Dr. Cynthia Bayer at cynthia.bayer@ucf.edu.
+Please fill out the Biology Internship Request Form and submit your request by the Friday before the first day of classes for the semester by emailing the form to Dr. Cynthia Bayer at cynthia.bayer@ucf.edu.
 Please allow up to a week for Dr. Bayer to respond to your request.
-You will receive an email to meet with Dr. Bayer to discuss your internship requirements and to determine if your request is approved or denied.
+Please note that this is a request, and you will be receiving an email to meet with Dr. Cynthia Bayer to discuss your internship requirements and to determine if your request is approved or denied.

 Other Notes